rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 augment
 ===

-`broom`'s `augment` function can get residuals for each observation if we want:
+`broom`'s `augment` function could get residuals for each observation if we want:

 ```r